hiiamboris/red-wiki/[NOTES]-Point-design-summary.md

 This page is to add info to the [Subpixel GUI blog post announcement](https://www.red-lang.org/2023/08/subpixel-gui.html).
 Decisions tend to be forgotten even by the authors, so it's best to write the reasoning down.

-### Problem 1: pairs are integer-only, which limits their use, introduces UI glitches (see examples in the blog post), requires ulgy workarounds (like adhoc scaling of Draw commands to achieve subpixel precision).
+### Problem 1: pairs are integer-only, which limits their use, introduces UI glitches (see examples in the blog post), requires ugly workarounds (like adhoc scaling of Draw commands to achieve subpixel precision).
 There's a big enough demand for subpixel accuracy.

 One example is inability to draw a 1px wide box: `line-width 1 box 0x0 10x10` will paint the area between box `(-0.5, -0.5) ..
 (10.5, 10.5)` and `(0.5, 0.5) ..
 (9.5, 9.5)`, which of course will blur the line, and if draw is clipped within `0x0 ..
 10x10`, then it will also appear as if it had `line-width 0.5`.
 To work around this one requires to write `scale 0.5 0.5 [line-width 2 box 1x1 19x19]` which is boring, and what if box is drawn with a bitmap pen?
 Then the pen needs separate unscaling as well, making it a workaround for a workaround :)